Charlie Rose Faces New Sexual Harassment Allegations From 27 Women

 Aside from the two incidents reported to CBS News management, a paid contributor told The Post Rose drew her close, groped her buttock and said "Damn, you look good on TV" while they were on set during an off-air moment in 2012.
 Again, the accuser claimed she told a friend about the incident, who corroborated the story.

-It was around this time that Chelsea Wei, Kadro's then-executive assistant, expressed concern over Rose's and Harris' lunch outings.
+It was around this time that Chelsea Wei, Kadro's then-executive assistant, felt concerned about Rose's and Harris' lunch outings.
 So, she allegedly confided in her boyfriend, who allegedly told her to go to management.

 Wei claimed she told Kadro about her concern about the lunches that April, warning him "I'm telling you in case you have a lawsuit on your hands."